ironbar/prompt_recovery/docs/modeling/Iteration_11_llama_2.md

     - Gemma 7b
     - Phi-2
 - I might the tune the lora hyperparameters, but maybe on Mistral 7B to be faster.
+- Create a python training script so I can run multiple trainings at night

 ## TODO